April 23, 2025

 >90%

-This method is especially advantageous for scrap gold refining, where the goal is not necessarily to produce pure gold, but rather a usable alloy for re-alloying into new jewelry.
+This method is especially advantageous for scrap gold refining, where the goal is not necessarily to produce pure gold but rather to produce a usable alloy for re-alloying into new jewelry.

 The Gold Purification Process at Phoenix Refining

 At Phoenix Refining, we specialize in processing and refining gold using a variety of methods, including pyrometallurgical refining.
-Whether you have scrap gold or lower-purity alloys, we ensure that the process of refining gold is tailored to meet your specific needs.
-Our expertise allows us to provide high-quality results, with minimal losses and maximum efficiency.
+Whether you have scrap gold or lower-purity alloys, we ensure the gold refining process is tailored to your specific needs.
+Our expertise enables us to deliver high-quality results with minimal losses and maximum efficiency.

-We understand that how gold is refined by fire can be a complex process, but with the right tools and knowledge, it becomes a powerful way to produce a clean, reusable alloy.
-If you have questions like how is gold purified or how do I refine gold, our team is here to guide you through every step of the journey.
+We understand that refining gold by fire can be a complex process, but with the right tools and knowledge, it becomes a powerful way to produce a clean, reusable alloy.
+If you have questions about how gold is purified or refined, our team is here to guide you through every step of the journey.

 References